ypwhs/reviewer/readme.md

 * The default theme can be toggled off to show a mostly white layout similar to the default Udacity or Bootstrap theme.
 Just click the little paintbrush in the top right.
 It will remember your preference for next time.

+### Restoring Dates on Refresh

+* You can toggle between three options for keeping your current date filter after a refresh by clicking the calendar icon in the top right in the navbar.
+  * Calendar with &#10134; will save your from date but not your to date.
+This is the default option and is good for if you want to see all of the newest data but you already selected a newer from date.
+Example, if you want to see the current month but want all the newest reviews to show, this is the best option.
+  * Calendar with &#10003; will save your current dates and use those after refreshign data.
+This is good if you are looking at a specific week or month and don't want to select it again
+  * Calendar with &#10006; will not save your dates and will reset to the max date range of the data on each refresh.
+This ensures you see all of your reviews after every refresh.

 ### The following information is presented

 * review id